-NYIMBY (Not In My Backyard) – describes the phenomenon in which residents of a neighborhood designate a new development (e.g. shelter, affordable housing, group home) or change in occupancy of an existing development as inappropriate or unwanted for their local area.
+NIMBY (Not In My Backyard) – describes when residents of a neighbourhood designate a new development (e.g. shelter, affordable housing, group home) or change in occupancy of an existing development as inappropriate or unwanted for their local area.

 Outreach programs – services and programs involved in bringing services directly to where people are rather that requiring someone to go into an agency.

 Palliative care - services provided to those in the end stages of their life either from old age or serious illness.

 Pandemic – a sudden and in most cases severe outbreak of a disease or virus that spreads across regions and around the globe.